 Surveys and Email

-Iona College may request information through surveys, which users may choose to participate in on a voluntary basis.
+Iona University may request information through surveys, which users may choose to participate in on a voluntary basis.
 Information gathered may be used for marketing and promotional purposes or to notify of new content, among other uses.
-If an individual emails the College with questions or comments, the College may use their personal information in order to respond.
-The College may also share the information with a third party to assist in its response.
+If an individual emails the University with questions or comments, the University may use their personal information in order to respond.
+The University may also share the information with a third party to assist in its response.

 Links to Third-Party Sites

-This web site may contain links to sites owned or operated by parties other than Iona College.
-Iona College does not control outside sites and is not responsible for their content.
+This web site may contain links to sites owned or operated by parties other than Iona University.
+Iona University does not control outside sites and is not responsible for their content.
 Inclusion of links to an outside site does not imply any endorsement of the material on the site or, unless expressly stated otherwise, any sponsorship, affiliation, or association with its owner, operator, or sponsor.

-Iona College provides a secure server to protect information from being viewed by an outside user.
+Iona University provides a secure server to protect information from being viewed by an outside user.
 The technology transmits and receives scrambled data, which is decoded on the server side.

 The information on this site is provided “as is,” and no representations or warranties of any kind are made regarding it.
 This policy is not to be applied in any manner contrary to applicable law or governmental regulation.